Natural Resources

 Ecological dynamics

-This site includes depressional areas, which allow for deep-rooted native warm season grasses to utilize subsurface moisture.
-It is often a transitional area between Sandy and Subirrigated sites.
-If management common to Subirrigated sites extends onto Sandy Lowland sites, the plant community can quickly shift due to the limited availability of subsoil moisture.
+This site includes depressional areas which allow deep-rooted native warm-season grasses to utilize subsurface moisture.
+The site often occurs in a transitional area between Sandy and Subirrigated sites.
+If management common to Subirrigated sites extends onto Sandy Lowland sites, the plant community can quickly shift due to the limited availability of subsoil moisture present on Sandy Lowland sites.

-Interpretations are primarily based on the Sand Bluestem/Prairie Sandreed/Switchgrass Plant Community.
-It has been determined by study of rangeland relic areas, areas protected from excessive disturbance, and areas under long-term rotational haying or grazing regimes.
-Trends in plant community dynamics ranging from heavily grazed to lightly grazed areas, seasonal use pastures, and historical accounts also have been used.
-Subclimax plant communities, states, transitional pathways, and thresholds have been determined though similar studies and experience.
+Interpretations are primarily based on the Reference Community (1.1).
+It has been determined by study of rangeland relic areas, areas protected from excessive disturbance, and areas under long-term rotational grazing regimes.
+Trends in plant community dynamics ranging from heavily grazed to lightly grazed areas, seasonal use pastures, and historical accounts have been used as well.
+Plant communities, states, transitional pathways, and thresholds have been determined through similar studies and experience.

 State and transition model